Aboudoc/Transparent-Upgradable-Proxy/README.md

 }
 ```

 Now we need to write to any storage slot.
-We'll do it by creating a library `storageSlot`:
+We'll do it by creating a library `StorageSlot`:

 ```js